mwilliams123/capstone/README.md

-# Event Detection and Sumarization through Sports Tweet Analysis
+# Event Detection and Live Sumarization through Sports Tweet Analysis
 This a capstone project by Megan Williams required for completion of a Master's degree.

 ## Project Summary